thinkthoughts/lean-gioia/docs/SOURCE_TO_LEAN.md

 For n = 1, a second cancellation can initially be contemplated, so the proof introduces a third sufficiently separated site.
 The resulting product state forces the coefficient to zero.

-The paper records the sufficient geometric bound
+### Appendix C reading point

+Footnote 25 in Appendix C states that, for the separation arguments presented there, it is sufficient to require

 \[
 N > 3R.
 \]

-This is the direct source counterpart of:
+The Lean specification

 ```lean
 hNR : 3 * R < N
 ```

+therefore follows the explicit sufficient bound attached to the detailed Appendix C construction.

 The final Lean theorem also carries: